-Social Media - throughout the quarter, CSE, the REEL marketing implementer, made 56 consumer-facing social media posts regarding REEL on Facebook and Twitter.
+Social Media - Throughout the quarter, CSE, the REEL marketing implementer, made 64 consumer-facing social media posts regarding REEL and GoGreen Financing on Facebook and Twitter.

 Contractor Outreach - Frontier Energy, the REEL Contractor Manager, continued its outreach to potential REEL contractors.
-By the end of Q3, borrowers could choose from 269 contractors statewide.
+By the end of Q4, borrowers could choose from nearly 300 contractors statewide.

 IOU Customer Outreach - The marketing support of the IOUs is invaluable to the success of the REEL financing program.
 As trusted messengers, the IOUs have the opportunity to reach millions of customers with a single email.
-During Q3, PG&E delivered an email message to 1.7 million customers, driving customers towards the REEL program.
-This messaging helps build program awareness, and increases visits to GoGreen Financing and the participating lenders.
+During the quarter each of the IOUs marketed REEL through a variety of channels.
+PG&E delivered an HVAC messaging specific campaign, SDG&E ran a REEL banner ad campaign, and SCE and SoCalGas attended a variety of local community events to raise awareness and drive traffic to GoGreen Financing.
+This outreach and digital marketing helps build program awareness, and increases visits to GoGreen Financing and the participating lenders.

-Events - Throughout the quarter, CSE and the IOUs participated in 29 community events at which the REEL program was represented.
-These include a broad range of events like the Ventura County Fair and the 41st Assembly District Community Resource Fair and Block Party.
+Events - Throughout the quarter, CAEATFA, CSE and the IOUs participated in many community events at which the REEL program was represented, including the Institute of Heating and Air Conditioning Industries (IHACI) Tradeshow in November 2019.